JuanOriana/face-recognition/README.md

 It is not mandatory for each folder to have an inmense amount of pictures.
 Furthermore, these images do not have to be of great size.
 Although both these aspects will increase the accuracy, they *will* make the program considerably slower.

 What *is* important is for the pictures to represent the subject cleary.
-The persons's face should be at least the 25% of the image.
+The person's face should be at least the 25% of the image.
 Ideally, facing the camera.
 Including bad images will not make the program more accuarate, quite the contrary, as you will probably need to lower the database tolerance if you do so.

 Here is an example of a good reference picture: